← Back to Learn

-What High IQ Actually Predicts
+What High IQ Predicts

 High IQ is a genuine advantage in most measurable life outcomes.
 It predicts educational attainment, occupational success, income, health literacy, and longevity.
 These findings are robust across decades of research and multiple countries.
 If you had to choose one cognitive attribute to have in excess, high IQ is a reasonable choice.